jssql1234/docs-sqlacc/docs/usage/gst-and-sst/sst.md

     - Service Tax required to be accounted at the time when the payments is received.
     - On the day following period of twelve month when any whole or part of the payment is not received from the date of the invoice for the taxable service provided

-### 7.What circumstanaces to use tax code SV and SVA for Credit Note?
+### 7.What circumstances to use tax code SV and SVA for Credit Note?

 **Issue:**